ariadne-cps/ariadne/doc/smt_solver_design.md

 because every mutation in the preceding loop is already followed immediately by the same empty-domain return.

+### ConstraintSolver branch-coverage audit

+The post-cleanup LLVM report for `constraint_solver.cpp` has 100% function coverage and 100% line coverage.
+Its raw branch summary is 110/140 (78.57%), but the HTML source view contains 40 explicit source branch sites and every one has both outcomes exercised.
+The remaining 30 branch sites are not attached to an explicit branch annotation in the source view; they originate from expanded validated/macro/inlined machinery rather than uncovered `if`, loop or conditional behavior in `constraint_solver.cpp`.
+They are therefore not to be chased with artificial inputs.
+Any future explicit source branch introduced in this component must still be covered in both directions.

+The only uncovered function attributed to `constraint_solver.hpp` is the defaulted virtual destructor.
+A direct lifetime test through `ConstraintSolverInterface*` is added so that the interface destruction path is exercised explicitly rather than being left as a coverage artefact.

 ## Current open work

 The immediate work on `solvers-smt#830` is: